Aashi28/predicting-catalogue-Demand/README.md

 Your manager has been asked to determine how much profit the company can expect from sending a catalog to these customers.
 You, the business analyst, are assigned to help your manager run the numbers.
 While fairly knowledgeable about data analysis, your manager is not very familiar with predictive models.

 You’ve been asked to predict the expected profit from these 250 new customers.
 Management does not want to send the catalog out to these new customers unless the expected profit contribution exceeds $10,000.
-Table of Content: 1.Business and Data Understanding 2.Analysis, Modelling and Validation Software Used: Alteryx Designer and MS Excel
+Table of Content: 1.Business and Data Understanding 2.Analysis, Modelling and Validation.
+Software Used: Alteryx Designer and MS Excel.